WojciechBarczynski/toxicity_prediction/README.md

 GCN+ shows strong performance on the dominant non-toxic class, but, like GIN, continues to struggle with detecting toxic peptides with class 1 recall remaining low at 31%.
 Despite additional techniques, the class imbalance is a serious issue.
 One advantage of the GCN+ approach is its inference and training speed.

-The code for GCN+ is the same as the authors used and can be found in the authors' repo: https://github.com/LUOyk1999/GNNPlus
+The code for GCN+ is the forked repository of the authors and can be found [here](https://github.com/out-somniac/GNNPlus).

 ## GRIT